dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 equivalent to make sure work is managed in the best way.
 If it’s not possible to recover the time taken in a flexible way, for example, due to the amount or pattern of time needed, your line manager may need to refer to another one of our policies.
-That might include considering a change to working hours.
+That might include considering a part-time working pattern.

 #### Compassionate leave